hongphuclee/AccountManager/README.md

 -  Register new users
 -  Login as user or master
 -  Search for users by username
--  Master account can:
+-  Master account can: View user list, Delete users
-  + View user list
-  + Delete users
--  Regular users can only:
-  + Search for other users
+-  Regular users can only: Search for other users

 ##  Roles